zwsyscall/korvatunturi/readme.md

 No guarantees about this working in the future and / or having backwards compatability.

 # Why no native SSL support despite using actix?
 Actix-web HTTP2.0 performance is not worth the hassle, especially for file uploads.
 It's somewhere around 300x slower.
-I adopted to using nginx to terminate the HTTP2.0 connection and using a http1.0 connection between nginx <-> korvatunturi-box to talk to actix.
+I opted for using nginx to terminate the HTTP2.0 connection and using a http1.0 connection between nginx <-> korvatunturi-box to talk to actix.

 # Configuration?
 There's a config.toml file that might or might not be up to date.
 If it's not, please check `src/settings.rs` for the settings you can tweak without poking at the source.